Your National Exam Roadmap

 (See the diagram at the bottom of this page)

-- Candidates must first contact their jurisdiction and state board where they intend to become licensed, even if it is different from the state where they are currently residing or practicing, for applications and eligibility requirements.
+- Candidates must first contact their state board or jurisdiction where they intend to become licensed, even if it is different from the state where they are currently residing or practicing, for applications and eligibility requirements.

-- Before registering, consult the Testing Period chart in the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates) for application
+- Before registering, consult the Testing Period chart in the Handbook for Candidates for application

 - Candidates are required to complete an online application for PTC/AMFTRB.
 The candidate will receive